about

 So loudly she did ring the bell.

-"Who's there?
-Who's there?" cried the proud young porter,
+“Who’s there?” cried the proud porter,

-"Who is there, come to me tell."
+“O who is there, now to me tell.”

 "Tell me, is this Lord Bateman's hall?